 Since 1999, Australia has been the leading producer of lupin, followed by some Eastern European countries, such as Russia, Poland, and Germany.
 Over 2 million tonnes of lupin beans are harvested annually across the world.

 The most cultivated lupin species in Australia is L. angustifolius (narrow-leafed lupin) and more than 80% is grown in Western Australia.

-On the other hand, though in small quantities, bitter L. mutabilis is still cultivated using traditional methods in Ecuador, Peru and Bolivia, whereas limited cultivation of L. albus have been happening in the USA and Canada.7
+On the other hand, bitter L. mutabilis is still cultivated in small quantities, using traditional methods in Ecuador, Peru and Bolivia, whereas limited cultivation of L. albus have been happening in the USA and Canada.10